MetaviewAI/competency-exercises/Engineering/Systems Thinking (Audio Capture Bot).md

 ### Evaluation

-We're using this exercise as a means to learn more about your way of:
+We're using this exercise as a means to learn more about your:

-- Designing an end-to-end system satisfying the desired core characteristics.
+- **Technical breadth:** Ability to design an end-to-end system satisfying the desired core characteristics.
-- Communicating your design.
+- **Way with words:** Ability to communicate with customers, other technical teams, and non-technical stakeholders to collect requirements and to describe software product features and technical designs.
-- Finding the balance between an advanced implementation that takes ages to ship vs. a less advanced implementation that's quicker to ship.
+- **Knack for making the right trade-offs:** You ability to know when it makes sense to take the quick and dirty vs. the scalable approach.

 <br />
 <br />